puneetkaurda/bikesharing/bikesharing/README.md

 According to the Des Moines's tourism website, there are three popular trails that would make ideal bike riding places for not only residents but tourists as well.
 Each trail is about a 6-9 mile ride which could attract bike enthusiasts.
 Lastly, Des Moines scenic outdoors, history, and culture could also attract ridership as they are eager to explore and most importantly there is is good number of trails which are mostly paved and is suitable for all skill levels.
-If I were to pursue additional lines of inquiry for analysis and visualization, given the data provided, I would explore:
-I would like to conclude the "LOCATION" plays a big role in growing the bike business.The trip starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours.
-Here is an example from NYC citibike data, some locations are popular more than many others.
+If I were to pursue additional lines of inquiry for analysis and visualization, given the data provided, I would explore: the "LOCATION" which plays a big role in growing the bike business.
+The trip starting and ending locations in NYC is an example of popularity more than many others.

 The "Top Starting Locations" visualization shows that "12th Ave and W40th street" is most famous starting Location.